-Exchange is an official program run by ANU Global Programs where you spend a semester studying towards your degree overseas at an ANU exchange partner university.
+Exchange is an official program run by ANU Global Programs where you spend a semester studying towards your degree at an ANU exchange partner university overseas.
 You continue to be enrolled at ANU, pay ANU fees and can continue to receive HECS.
-In the College, the required approvals are made by the Sub-Dean (International): email@example.com.
-However, this is an ANU program not a College one.

 2. Who is eligible to go on exchange?

-These points relate to ‘law exchanges’: students seeking to study law courses on exchange for credit towards their LLB or JD degree.
-If you are enrolled in the LLB and seek to go on exchange for credit to your other (non-law) degree, you do not need ANU College of Law approval, but you may need your other College’s approval:
+These points relate to students wanting to study law courses whilst on exchange.
+If you are enrolled in the FDD law and wish to complete non-law cousres for your other degree you do not need ANU College of Law approval (you will need approval from your other College):

 - LLB students are NOT eligible to for exchange until they have completed at least six law courses, including five 1000 level LAWs courses (36 units).

 - JD students are eligible to exchange when they have completed a year of full-time study (48 units).
 JD students can apply in their first year of study.